TestCentricity/tc_web_sample/README.md

 ----------|----------------
 `bat`     | Run only features/scenarios with `@bat` tag to execute a Build Acceptance Test suite `regress` | Run only features/scenarios with `@regression` tag to execute a comprehensive Regression test suite `dev`     | Run only features/scenarios with `@dev` tag.
-Used to run only those features or scenarios that are tagged with `@dev`, are actively under development, and being debugged.
+Used to run only those features/scenarios that are tagged with `@dev`, are actively under development or being debugged.
 `wip`     | Run only features/scenarios with `@wip` tag  (work in progress)